sonicbikes/sonic-bike-init/README.md

 - A. Operating system: 3.8.13-bone47.
 - B. Init scripts: Contains ultility scripts for auto-start etc.
-- C. The sonic bike software: app-findingsong OR app-swap.
+- C. The sonic bike software: app-findingsong OR app-swamp.
 - D. SD Card: Contains a configeration file, sound and map files.

 ## A. Operating system